 What does a sole trader need to apply for a business bank account?

-The application process varies between business account providers, but you will always need the following:
+The application process varies between business account providers, but you may need the following:

 Using digital business accounts vs a traditional account